 SI No.4.
-MoEF CONDITIONS Compliance Status as on 30.09.2023 ĮV.
-The Company shall install vapor collection system for all pressurized hydrocarbon loading and benzene recovery unit for collection of benzene vapor during loading and extraction of benzene.
+MoEF CONDITIONS Compliance Status as on 30.09.2024 iv The Company shall install vapor collection system for all pressurized hydrocarbon loading and benzene recovery unit for collection of benzene vapor during loading and extraction of benzene.
 Further, company shall lay dedicated pipeline for ship loading of benzene and butadiene.
 Vapor collection system was already provided for loading of all pressurized hydrocarbons.
 Also, Benzene Recovery Unit (BRU) was provided for safe loading of Benzene into tankers.
 We also provided dedicated pipeline for ship loading of Benzene and Butadiene.
 Complied V All new standards/norms that are being proposed by the CPCB for petrochemical plants shall be applicable for the proposed naphtha cracker and downstream polymer units.
 The company shall conform to the proposed process vent standards for organic chemicals including non-VOCs and all possible VOCs i.e. TOCs standard and process vent standards for top priority chemicals.
 The company shall install online monitors for VOC measurements.
 Action on the above should be taken during the detailed design stage of the NCU.
 The project authorities shall take necessary measures to comply with the above proposed emission norms including monitoring facilities and intimate the same to this Ministry.
 As per the proposed guidelines vent monitoring was already in place for high priority chemicals like Benzene in Benzene Extraction Unit.
 The monitoring reports have been enclosed in the Half Yearly Reports submitted to MoEF& CC.
 The company is committed to fulfill all applicable requirements vis-à-vis CPCB guidelines for Petrochemical Industry.
 On-line Hydrocarbon Analyzer was set up in our Central Laboratory and AAQMS at SCR for monitoring THC, CH4 & NMHC in ambient air and the same is being continuously monitored since 2007.
 Complied vi M/s.
 HPL shall adopt Leak Detection And Repair (LDAR) programme for quantification and control of fugitive emissions.
 The LDAR is in practice since it was adopted under CREP for petrochemical industry.
 We were using Photo Ionization Detector (PID) based analyzers for conducting this exercise in the plant periodically.
-We completed the LDAR program in CPP, PP, HDPE, LLDPE, IOP-ECR during the period of Apr'23 to Sep'23.
 Complied vii To mitigate NO_x emissions, the company shall install low NO_x burners.
-The NCU, PGHU furnaces & Boilers in Captive Power Plant (CPP) were equipped with low NO x burners. viii The wastewater effluent shall not exceed 3070 m3/d.
+The NCU, PGHU furnaces & Boilers in Captive Power Plant (CPP) were equipped with low NO x burners.
+Complied viii The wastewater effluent shall not exceed 3070 m 3 /d.
 The wastewater shall be segregated in different streams at the source.
-The treated effluent after primary, secondary and tertiary Complied The average wastewater generated from process plant for the period April'23 to September'23 was 3140 m3/day.
+The treated effluent after primary, secondary and tertiary treatment shall comply with the standards The average wastewater generated from process plant for the period April '24 to September '24 was 3003.9 m3/day.
 The effluent from AdPerMa (62.4 m3/day) was included in the total effluent generation, as per EC-2018, as the effluent was routed to the same WWTP of HPL.
-Total domestic effluent
+Total domestic effluent generated during the period was 72.5 m3/day.
+Therefore